 7. Visit our website.

-8. If, as a teacher, you register with and use our On Demand In Schools online platform.
+8. As a teacher, register with and use our On Demand In Schools online platform.

 9. Attend an event by invitation, such as a gala performance or an event for teachers.

-10. From time to time, we may also get data about you from third parties.
-For more information see the next section.
+From time to time, we may also get data about you from third parties.
+For more information, see ‘Information we receive from third parties’ below.

 We only collect the information that’s necessary to carry on our business, provide the particular product or service you’ve requested and to keep you informed.
 There are occasions when you can choose not to give us certain information, but this may mean that we cannot provide you with certain products or services and that our communications are less relevant and personalised.
 For example, you may not hear about an event that we think would appeal to you.